praizjosh/manage-landing-page/README.md

 # Manage Landing Page

-> > Built with TailwindCSS using mobile-first approach.
+> > Built with TailwindCSS using utility-first approach.